 There seems to be a lot of electric migraine relief available to us now, more than ever before.
-Biofeedback is the most widely prescribed method by professionals to find pain relief.
+But what actually works effectively?
+Biofeedback is the most widely prescribed method by health professionals to find pain relief.

 But what if medications and biofeedback don’t really do the trick?
 Then what?
-Where do we turn?
+Where do you turn?

-Many new electrical devices require surgery.
-This option, as I am chicken, feels like it the very last resort for me.
-That's why I said serious electric relief.
-I am ...
+Some new electrical devices require surgery.
+This option is the very last resort for me.
+I am so reluctant to have surgery.

-There is a lot strong evidence suggesting that proper Biofeedback training is as useful as migraine medications.
+There's a lot of strong evidence suggesting that proper Biofeedback training is as useful as migraine medications.
 Studies have shown it to be comparable to a beta blocker.

 So this means that using biofeedback training along with a medication (or medications, should you need daily prophylactics) should be even more beneficial than either one on its on.

 The benefits being significant pain reduction.
-I would hope to expect complete pain reduction, actually.
-But doctors aim for 50 per cent reduction.
+I would hope to expect complete pain reduction, actually, but doctors aim for 50 per cent reduction.
+Any reduction is worthwhile.

 Biofeedback, as electric migraine relief helps you “gain conscious control over body processes that are normally unconscious, such as blood pressure and the tension level in your muscles.”